ucsdscheduleplanner/UCSD-Schedule-Planner/README.md

 that they are interested in.
 Students can indicate at what times they would prefer certain classes and can specify class priorities.
 All of the schedule generation legwork is handled by our system.
 Additionally, we boast extremely fast load times, a clean, modern UI and near 100% uptime.
-Our schedule generation tool also integrates with calendar frameworks like Google Calendar and Apple Calendar, enabling students to export their new schedule to the device of their choice.
+This schedule generation tool also integrates with calendar frameworks like Google Calendar and Apple Calendar, enabling students to export their new schedule to the device of their choice.